Student Conduct Code

 - The respondent presents information and is questioned by the judicial/student conduct body.

 - If, in the opinion of the vice president of student affairs and dean of students or designee, the presence of the respondent during the testimony of a particular witness would cause unusual embarrassment or emotional distress to the witness, the judicial/student conduct body may excuse the respondent from the room during the taking of the witness’ testimony.
 However, in such an instance, participation by telephone, videotape/videoconference, or audio recording is permitted.
-The recording of the testimony will be played back to the respondent at the conclusion of the witness’ testimony and the respondent will be given a chance to respond to it.
+If testimony is not shared via telephone/video conferencing, the recording of the testimony will be played back to the respondent at the conclusion of the witness’ testimony and the respondent will be given a chance to respond to it.

 - During the course of the hearing, the judicial/student conduct body may determine that the information presented at the hearing warrants an additional charge or change from the charges originally presented.
 The respondent will be notified of the change in charges or additional charges.
 The respondent will be given the opportunity to continue or reschedule the hearing.